SijWoo/BLE-Guide/README.md

 # BLE-Guide

 This guide holds what I learn about BLE.
-It uses Silicon Lab's BGM13P Module.
+It uses Silicon Lab's BGM13 Module.

 ## Quick Guide
-The server-client is the basic name conventions for any BLE device.
+The server-client is the basic naming convention for BLE devices.
 The server measures and holds the data which a client will read.
-A peripheral (BGM13P) device is usually the server and a phone is the client for which to monitor the data.
+A peripheral (BGM13) device is usually the server and a phone is the client for which to monitor the data.

 A Generic Attribute Profile (GATT) database must be created before run-time.
 This cannot be changed once compiled (excluding the data fields).
 You can think of this as a table where each GATT attribute corresponds to a data field.

 With the Bluetooth SDK that Silicon Labs provides, you can easily create the database in the .isc file.
 It's a simple drag and drop from the left to right column.
-To have custom ones, look in later section to learn more.
+To have custom ones, look in the later section to learn more.
 Choose what kind of GATT fields you want the client to see.

 Once you finish the GATT database, you can use the following function in native_gecko.h to update the data field to a corresponding GATT attribute: